 A selection of Halloween themed cookie cutters; bat, ghost, pumpkin, witches hat, Frankenstein etc…

-Coloured sugar paste (fondant) in colours, white, green, black, orange and purple.
+Colored sugar paste (fondant) in colors, white, green, black, orange and purple.

 Royal icing (1.5 tablespoons of dried egg white to 250 g of icing (powdered) sugar.